apache/kylin/website/_dev/howto_release.md

 You can download the source release and binary packages from https://www.apache.org/dyn/closer.cgi?path=/kylin/apache-kylin-1.5.2.1/

-More information about the binary packages is on Kylin's download page https://kylin.apache.org/download/
+More information about the binary packages is on Apache Kylin's download page https://kylin.apache.org/download/

-Apache Kylin is an open source Distributed Analytics Engine designed to provide SQL interface and multi-dimensional analysis (OLAP) on Hadoop, supporting extremely large datasets.
+Apache Kylin is an open source Distributed Analytics Engine designed to provide SQL interface and multi-dimensional analysis (OLAP) on Apache Hadoop, supporting extremely large datasets.

 Apache Kylin lets you query massive data set at sub-second latency in 3 steps:
 1. Identify a Star Schema data on Hadoop.